 I have competed in sports all my life, but now I have transitioned to another realm of the sports world: sports journalism.
 Whenever I decide to end my athletic career, I don’t want to be any less a part of the sports community.
 That is why I have become so enamored by sports journalism, because even though I may not be competing in the sport myself, I’m doing what I think is the next best thing–covering it.

-Now a junior at the University of Oregon, I have engrossed myself in the sports journalism community at UO.
+Now a senior at the University of Oregon, I have engrossed myself in the sports journalism community at UO.
 All that I am involved in school today will hopefully help launch me into a professional sports journalism career after college.
 I look at it as the same concept of collegiate athletes that hope to turn professional.
 They practice day in and day out in college with hopes of pursuing a professional career, working diligently everyday to perfect his or her craft, just as I do with journalism.

 I treat everyday as a day to improve as a journalist.
 I don’t like to put things off until tomorrow, because today is yesterday’s tomorrow.
 I am an efficient, list-making, eager and dedicated young woman who dreams of continuing in a career of sports journalism–a career in which one gets to watch sports, and it just doesn’t get any better than that.